trapgate/flacjack/README.md

 in the path.

 The FLAC files must have tags, which will be set on the converted files too.
 The required flags are: artist, title, genre, album, tracknumber, and date.

+The program will run as many converters in parallel as there are cores.
+It outputs to the command line and uses terminal escape codes to output in color.
+Right now it doesn't bother checking to see if it's outputting to a tty before using the codes.